yanzhen4/yanzhen4.github.io/_pages/about.md

 For further information, please see my [CV](https://docs.google.com/document/d/1unCRIw5049pvZWEdNxPGmRLdSeABWuQUAyOloLWYcfI/edit?usp=sharing) (last update 2025.05)

 ***This summer, I am working as a Research Intern at Microsoft AI (Beijing).
-If you are also in Beijing, feel free to reach out to me and we can have a coffee together!***
+If you are also in Beijing, feel free to reach out—I'd love to grab a coffee and connect!***

 What's new
 ======